The Gap

 In the Academy stage (Episode 8), we described learning as play — curiosity-driven, dopamine-rich, intrinsically rewarding.
 That stage is necessary.
-You cannot apply what you never genuinely absorbed.
+Absorption must precede application.
 But absorption is not the destination.

 The University stage is where knowledge becomes muscle.
 Where theory becomes technique.
 Where understanding becomes the ability to perform under pressure, with real materials, in real time.